 All statements contained in this prospectus supplement or the accompanying prospectus, other than historical facts, may constitute "forward-looking statements."
 These statements may relate, among other things, to future events or our future performance or financial condition or future operating results, our business prospects and the prospects of our portfolio companies, actual and potential conflicts with our Adviser, and its affiliates, the use of borrowed money to finance our investments, the adequacy of our financing sources and working capital, and our ability to co-invest, among other factors.
-In some cases, you can identify forward-looking statements by terminology such as "estimate," "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "if," "seek," "possible," "potential," "likely" or the negative of such terms or comparable terminology.
-These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "estimate," "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "if," "seek," "possible," "potential," "likely" or the negative of such terms or comparable terminology.
+These forward-looking statements to be materially different from any future results, levels of activity, performance or achievements. be materially different from any future results, levels of activity, performance or achievements.
 Such factors include:

-- the recurrence of adverse events in the economy and the capital markets, including stock price volatility; - · risks associated with negotiation and consummation of pending and future transactions; - · the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker or Robert L. Marcotte; - changes in our investment objective and strategy; - · availability, terms (including the possibility of interest rate volatility) and deployment of capital; - · changes in our industry, interest rates, exchange rates or the general economy; - · our business prospects and the prospects of our portfolio companies; - the degree and nature of our competition; - · changes in governmental regulations, tax rates and similar matters; - · our ability to maintain our qualification as a RIC and as a BDC; and - those factors described in the "Risk Factors" section of this prospectus supplement and the accompanying prospectus.
+- the recurrence of adverse events in the economy and the capital markets, including stock price volatility; - · risks associated with negotiation and consummation of pending and future transactions; - · the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker or Robert L. Marcotte; - changes in our investment objective and strategy; - availability, terms (including the possibility of interest rate volatility) and deployment of capital; - changes in our industry, interest rates, exchange rates or the general economy; - our business prospects and the prospects of our portfolio companies; - the degree and nature of our competition; - · changes in governmental regulations, tax rates and similar matters; - · our ability to maintain our qualification as a RIC and as a BDC; and - those factors described in the "Risk Factors" section of this prospectus supplement and the accompanying prospectus.